The Melbourne Law Masters is a graduate law program of the highest quality, available to law and non-law graduates.

 Students must complete eight subjects in total.

 Students who do not have a law degree from a common law jurisdiction must complete Fundamentals of the Common Law, as well as seven subjects from the prescribed lists.
-They are also recommended to undertake the subject Principles of International Law.
+They are also recommended to undertake the subject International Law.

 Students with a law degree from a common law jurisdiction must complete at least seven subjects from the prescribed lists and may choose an eighth subject from those available in the Master of Laws (excluding Fundamentals of the Common Law and the Minor Thesis).
-They are also recommended to undertake the subject Principles of International Law if they have not previously studied international law.
+They are also recommended to undertake the subject International Law if they have not previously studied international law.